-Francine from American Dad! does this to her son in the episode "For Whom The Sleigh Bell Tolls".
+Francine from American Dad! does this to Steve in the episode "For Whom The Sleigh Bell Tolls".

 In one episode of SpongeBob SquarePants, Squidward has just traveled through time and met Spongetron/Future SpongeBob and his hundreds of clones.
 Trying to process what has just happened, Squidward begins doing sit-ups and intones "Future!
 Future!" over and over again until Future SpongeBob drops a brick on his head.